 Each year nearly 600 deserving Air Cadets receive flying and gliding scholarships.

 The remainder learn valuable life skills and important values like mutual respect,

 integrity and professionalism through lessons in navigation, theories of flight

 Over 9000 Air Cadets take part in summer training.
 Listed below are the courses offered:

 Additional information about summer training can be found on the Squadrons website

 151 Chadburn Summer Training Page

-- Recruit Training between 7:00-9:00 PM., through two recruit courses Start of September and December of the training year, at the Rotary Hall, 254 Centre Street, Oshawa.
+- Recruit Training between 6:45-9:00 PM., through two recruit courses Start of September and December of the training year, at the Rotary Hall, 254 Centre Street, Oshawa.
 This is just north of Gibb Street.
-Parking is across the road at Village Union PS, access of Gibb Street.
+Parking is across the road at the Durham Alternate Secondary School, access of Gibb Street.

 - Regular Cadet Training between 6:30-10:00 PM from Mid September to Mid May throughout the training year.
-Come see us at our regular training site, Village Union Public School, 240 Simcoe Street South, Oshawa.
-Entrance from the North Door, from the parking lot that faces Centre Street South.
+Location TBA

 Please ask for the Recruiting, Training, Deputy Commanding Officer or Commanding Officer.